joeyx22lm/C_Code/README.md

 # SmallScale
-Small-scale code, nothing for production use.
+Small-scale code, nothing for production use; all is written by me for various personal or school projects; All code is open source, as in free air.
+If it is wrong, doesn't compile, causes spontaneous combustion, etc. it's not on me.
 Miscellaneous code written in C, Java and PHP.
 Refer to this readme for each program / script description.
 Refer to each file for logic, credits or any additional information.

 # COP - AssignmentOne.c
 The goal of this assignment is to write an application that reads in a data file and stores the data as a linked list.